Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

   3. Manually list the variables to output (e.g. `c("forest", "agriculture")`)

   The script does the following:
-    a.
-Reads the individual `.csv` files according to the `outputVariables` object.
+    1. Reads the individual `.csv` files according to the `outputVariables` object.
-    b.
-Converts each basin characteristic to the output units according to factors in the `Covariate Data Status - High Res Delineation.csv` file.
+    2. Converts each basin characteristic to the output units according to factors in the `Covariate Data Status - High Res Delineation.csv` file.
-    c.
-Outputs an `.RData` file with two dataframes: `LocalStats` and `UpstreamStats`.
+    3. Outputs an `.RData` file with two dataframes: `LocalStats` and `UpstreamStats`.
 This file is names with the date it was run and output to the `completedStats` folder (e.g. `\zonalStatistics\versions\riparianBuffers\completedStats\zonalStatsRiparianBuffer_50ft_2015-04-10`).
-    d.
-Outputs an a long format dataframe for input into the web system database.
+    4. Outputs an a long format dataframe for input into the web system database.
 This file is names with the date it was run and output to the `completedStats` folder (e.g. `\zonalStatistics\versions\riparianBuffers\completedStats\zonalStatsForDB_riparianBuffers50ft_2015-04-10`).

 #### Next Steps